 How I use Mindfulness?

-With it's effectiveness around both anxiety and depression, mindfulness can be used to augment therapy, especially when someone really needs some sort of practical solution to help with their symptoms.
-Deep breathing techniques can be taught during sessions as a way to cope inbetween and well after therapy has ended.
+With its effectiveness around both anxiety and depression, mindfulness can be used to augment therapy, especially when someone really needs some sort of practical solution to help with their symptoms.
+Deep breathing techniques can be taught during sessions as a way to cope in-between and well after therapy has ended.

-I can also provide a therapy that is centred entirely around mindfulness with breath and bodywork at the heart of the process.
+I can also provide a therapy that is centred entirely on mindfulness with breath and bodywork at the heart of the process.
 This can be done in my consulting room in Godalming, at Red Hot Yoga in a private therapy room or at your home.
 There is little, if any, equipment needed, and for many being taught to practice and having the discipline of receiving regular sessions can greatly help in continuing after the lessons have finished.
 If after a while on your own, you feel that your practice has suffered in any way, you can always book a few ad hoc sessions to get you back on track.